websmartbd/Domain-Authentication-Manager/README.md

     $response = wp_remote_get($api_url);

     if (is_wp_error($response)) {
-        return; // If API call fails, do nothing
+        return; // If the API call fails, do nothing
     }

     $body = wp_remote_retrieve_body($response);